Data Protection Policy and Information about Cookies

 Condor also runs its own page on Facebook: https://www.facebook.com/CondorAirlinesDE/

 On this page, Condor is the controller responsible for data processing.
-If Condor and Facebook are joint controllers pursuant to Article 26 paragraph 1 GDPR, the corresponding agreement concluded, which can be found under the following link, applies: https://www.facebook.com/legal/terms/page_controller_addendum
+If Condor and Facebook are joint controllers (e.g. within the scope of the General Data Protection Regulation (GDPR) pursuant to Article 26 paragraph 1), the corresponding agreement concluded, which can be found under the following link, applies: https://www.facebook.com/legal/terms/page_controller_addendum

 Further information on responsibility for data processing can be found via the following link: https://de-de.facebook.com/legal/terms/information_about_page_insights_data